 7. Ginger Tea

 This simple drink will boost your baby’s immunity.
 Ginger has been known to have high antioxidant properties.
-It also helps clear chest congestion.
+It also helps clear chest congestions.
 Boil some ginger in a cup of water for a few minutes.
 Strain it and let it cool till it is warm.
 Feed the beverage to your child.

 Carom seeds are truly a superfood when it comes to treating illnesses.
 Soak some seeds overnight in a cup of water or just boil them in water for a few minutes and give your baby a couple of teaspoons every few hours.

 5 Foods for Toddlers With Fever (Age: 1-3 years)